-The TEL Configuration Service provides information for describing the existence and state of various components that affect Agent operations, such as number of manipulators, joints per manipulator, joint limits, etc. In many ways, telerobots are analogous to highly complex spacecraft.
+The Configuration Service provides information for describing the existence and state of various components that affect Agent operations, such as number of manipulators, joints per manipulator, joint limits, etc. In many ways, telerobots are analogous to highly complex spacecraft.
 As such, it makes sense to consider how the Mission Operations Service Concept's Service Configuration specification might support the definition of a Telerobotic Operations Configuration Service.
-It is recognized that the use of the term "Configuration Service" to refer to both the Mission Operations and Telerobotic Operations, but the use of an alternate term in the current context would weaken the connection to the robotic use of the term "configuration" to refer the precise physical assemblage as well as the set of robot joint angles used to reach a location in cartesian space.
-Where the context does not provide sufficient clues as to which Configuration Service is being referred to, we will prepend the term with either MO or TEL to remove the ambiguity.
+It is recognized that the use of the term "Configuration Service" to refer to both the Mission Operations and Telerobotic Operations concepts is confusing, but the use of an alternate term in the current context would weaken the connection to the robotic use of the term "configuration" to refer the precise physical assemblage as well as the set of robot joint angles used to reach a location in Cartesian space.
+Where we mean to refer to the Mission Operations Service Concept's Service Configuration specification, we will prepend the term with MO to remove the ambiguity.